rubysolo/dentaku/README.md

     calculator.evaluate('(5 + 3) * 2')
     => 16

 A number of functions are also supported.
-Okay, the number is currently one, but more will be added soon.
-The current function is `if`, which works like Excel's `if`:
+Okay, the number is currently two, but more will be added soon.
+The current function are `round` and `if`, and they work like their counterparts in Excel:

     calculator.evaluate('if (pears < 10, 10, 20)', :pears => 5)
     => 10
     calculator.evaluate('if (pears < 10, 10, 20)', :pears => 15)
     => 20

+`Round` can be called with or without the number of decimal places:

+    calculator.evaluate('round(8.2)')
+    => 8
+    calculator.evaluate('round(8.2759, 2)')
+    => 8.28

 If you're too lazy to be building calculator objects, there's a shortcut just for you: